mayuresh/python-firebase-demo/README.md

-# Demo - Using Pythin with Firebase
+# Demo - Using Python with Firebase

 The script firebase-read.py will read from Firebase